 This peptide or amino acid compound stimulates the natural process of the skin to peel away dead skin cells and regenerate new ones.
 It is produced from lecithin, which is a fatty substance found in plants and egg yolk and the alpha amino acid, norleucine.
 This natural exfoliation helps to rejuvenate the complexion, which is why it is a key ingredient in InfiniteAloe® Skin Care.

-A naturally occurring substance, derived from salmon skin oil, that facilitates synthesis needed for healthy cell membranes.
+A naturally occurring substance that facilitates synthesis needed for healthy cell membranes.
 It has been researched as a drug for use in age related decline and has been shown to reduce decline from age related cognitive ability and memory.
 It was also found to reduce the lipofuscin (cellular pigment consisting of molecular waste) that tends to occur in the cells of older people and is considered to be part of the aging process.
 It has been extensively used in skincare products for nearly two decades.
 DMAE is one of the only substances found to cause skin tightening, although the reasons for this are unknown.

 Grape Seed Oil, (Vitis Vinifera)